Registration renewal reminders got a makeover!

 - Zip code for each vehicle listed

-- By mailing your renewal notices along with payment to the address provided on the renewal notice.
+- By mailing your renewal notices and including your payment to the following address:

 - At any FSP/PSP location.